IIIF/api/source/api/presentation/2.0/index.md

 Association of images with their respective canvases is done via annotations.
 Although normally annotations are used for associating commentary with the thing the annotation's text is about, the [Open Annotation][XXX] model allows any resource to be associated with any other resource, or parts thereof, and it is reused for both commentary and painting resources on the canvas.

-Annotations _may_{: .rfc} have their own URIs, conveyed by adding an `@id` property to the JSON object.
+Annotations _MAY_ have their own URIs, conveyed by adding an `@id` property to the JSON object.
 The content of the annotation should be returned if the URI is requested.
 Annotations are _not required_{: .rfc} to be dereferenced separately from their annotation lists, sequences and manifests, but some systems may like to do this and identifiers should be given using the recommended pattern if possible.

-Each association of a content resource _must_{: .rfc} have the `motivation` field and the value _must_{: .rfc} be "sc:painting".
+Each association of a content resource _MUST_ have the `motivation` field and the value _MUST_ be "sc:painting".
 This is in order to distinguish it from comment annotations about the canvas, described in further detail in [Section 5.6.6].
 All resources which are to be displayed as part of the representation are given the motivation of "sc:painting", regardless of whether they are images or not.
 For example, a transcription of the text in a page is considered "painting" as it is a representation of the object, whereas a comment about the page is not.

 The image itself is linked in the `resource` property of the annotation.
-It _must_{: .rfc} have an `@id` field, with the value being the URI at which the image can be obtained.
-It _should_{: .rfc} have an `@type` of "dcterms:Image".
-Its media type _may_{: .rfc} be listed in `format`, and its height and width _may_{: .rfc} be given as integer values for `height` and `width` respectively.
+It _MUST_ have an `@id` field, with the value being the URI at which the image can be obtained.
+It _SHOULD_ have an `@type` of "dcterms:Image".
+Its media type _MAY_ be listed in `format`, and its height and width _MAY_ be given as integer values for `height` and `width` respectively.

-If a [IIIF Image API][3] service is available for the image, then a link to the service's endpoint _should_{: .rfc} be included.
+If a [IIIF Image API][3] service is available for the image, then a link to the service's endpoint _SHOULD_ be included.
 The endpoint is the URI up to the identifier, but not including the trailing slash character or any of the subsequent parameters.
-The profile of the service should be the supported conformance level, and the additional fields from the [Image Information document][31] _may_{: .rfc} be included in this JSON object to avoid requiring it to be downloaded separately.
+The profile of the service should be the supported conformance level, and the additional fields from the [Image Information document][31] _MAY_ be included in this JSON object to avoid requiring it to be downloaded separately.

-Although it seems redundant, the URI of the canvas _must_{: .rfc} be repeated in the `on` field of the Annotation.
+Although it seems redundant, the URI of the canvas _MUST_ be repeated in the `on` field of the Annotation.
 This is to ensure consistency with annotations that target only part of the resource, described in more detail below.

-Additional features of the [Open Annotation][XXX] data model _may_{: .rfc} also be used, such as selecting a segment of the canvas or content resource, or embedding the comment or transcription within the annotation.
+Additional features of the [Open Annotation][XXX] data model _MAY_ also be used, such as selecting a segment of the canvas or content resource, or embedding the comment or transcription within the annotation.
 These additional features are described below.

 ```javascript
 {